 Various programs are emphasizing regional sharing and analysis of data and illustrate the need for local data to be available on a wider basis.
-Several regional scale efforts (i.e., Pacific Northwest Aquatic Monitoring Partnership (PNAMP), Collaborative Systemwide Monitoring and Evaluation Project (CSMEP)) are working to design and recommend regionally consistent approaches to monitoring fish, wildlife and habitat.
-The Northwest Environmental Data-network (NED) is currently working to establish regional data standards in preparation for developing a regional approach to data delivery, and the PNAMP Data Workgroup is pursuing data sharing approaches among PNAMP workgroups (StreamNet serves on the steering committees for both PNAMP and NED).
-The Endangered Species Act (ESA), the 2000 Federal Columbia River Power System Biological Opinion RPA 198, the NPCC's Independent Scientific Review Panel (ISRP) all emphasize the need for regional scale data.
-All of these efforts require data sharing across agency lines, and StreamNet serves to fulfill that need for the fish management agencies.
+Several regional scale efforts (i.e., Pacific Northwest Aquatic Monitoring Partnership (PNAMP), Columbia Basin Fish and Wildlife Authority (CBFWA) Status of the Resource Report (SOTR), Northwest Power and Conservation Council (NPCC)) are working to design and recommend regionally consistent approaches to monitoring fish, wildlife and habitat and disseminate high level report metrics.
+The PNAMP Data Management Leadership Team (DMLT) is currently working toward developing a regional approach to data delivery and pursuing data sharing approaches among PNAMP workgroups (StreamNet serves on the PNAMP steering committee).
+The Endangered Species Act (ESA), the 2000 Federal Columbia River Power System Biological Opinion (BiOp) RPA 198, the 2008 BiOp RPA 72, the NPCC's Independent Scientific Review Panel (ISRP) all emphasized the need for regional scale data.
+All of these efforts require data sharing across agency lines, and StreamNet serves to fulfill much of that need for the fish management agencies.

 A number of other data projects also acquire and consolidate data from multiple sources, differing primarily in the specific types of data they address.
 Coordination among these projects will most likely constitute the initial building blocks of any regional data sharing system, and StreamNet is already collaborating to determine means of linking data between systems.